ebizon/Mofluid/README.md

 (To go to payment page using paypal, go to admin->store administration->configuration->payment settings and edit the payment methods and payment getaways to suit your paypal developer account.)

-You can get more detailed information about Mofluid at following link  :